w3f/polkadot-deployer/README.md

 ## Troubleshooting

+Below are some common problems found by users.
+If you have an issue and this suggestions don't help don't hesitate to [open an issue](https://github.com/w3f/polkadot-deployer/issues/new).
+You can get more information about what is the actual adding the `--verbose` option to any polkadot-deployer command.

 * In some cases the installation process can produce errors from the secp256k1 dependency with messages related to the required python version, like:
   ```